-In newborns who carry the sickle cell gene, fetal hemoglobin F will predominate but a small amount of hemoglobin S will also be present.
-There may be a small amount of hemoglobin A if they have sickle cell trait.
-A full work-up should be done after the child reaches six months of age.
+In newborns who carry the sickle cell gene copy, most of the hemoglobin is fetal hemoglobin F, but a small amount of hemoglobin S will also be present.
+If a newborn has sickle cell trait, there may be a small amount of hemoglobin A and hemoglobin S. A full diagnostic evaluation should be done following positive screening results.

-Adults with sickle cell trait will produce mostly normal hemoglobin A, while those with sickle cell disease (anemia) will produce mostly Hb S with no Hb A. People who are heterozygous for two different hemoglobin variants will usually produce varying amounts of both types.
+Adults with sickle cell trait will produce mostly normal hemoglobin A, while those with sickle cell disease (anemia) will produce mostly Hb S with no Hb A. People who have two gene copies for two different hemoglobin variants will usually produce varying amounts of both types.
 For example, they may produce both Hb S and Hb C but no Hb A.